trvrbrdgs/Crowdfunding_ETL/README.md

 ## Step Nine: Extract, Clean, and Export Data Snippets
 After extracting specific data and further cleaning of said data, exported snippet to new .csv file
 ![Final ETL](Images/Extract_Clean_Export.png)

+---
+## Step Ten: Tables created and ready for further SQL analysis
+Created a total of four .csv files from the original .xlsx file to be further analyzed in pgAdmin